-The trailhead for this easy and culturally rich day hike is just past the large Shiva statue on the hill as the highway leaves the Kathmandu Valley on the eastern side.
-The roughly 10-kilometre trek passes above the town of Banepa, through ethnic Tamang villages, terraced farmland and light forests, before descending to Panauti.
+This is an easy and culturally rich day hike.
+The trailhead is just past the large Shiva statue on the hill as the highway leaves the Kathmandu Valley, on the eastern side.
+The roughly 10 kilometre trek passes above the town of Banepa, through ethnic Tamang villages, terraced farmland and light forests, before descending to Panauti.
 This ethnic Newar town is an attraction in itself, as it contains some of Nepal’s oldest temples, and is one of the richest places to experience Newari culture outside of Kathmandu itself.
 There are some small guesthouses, as well as a charming homestay network run by local women.
 The hike can also be done in reverse, starting at Panauti.
 There are signboards marking the beginning and ends.

-This three-day trek packs in some typical Nepal hill landscapes and experiences without having to go too far from Kathmandu.
+This three day trek packs in some hill landscapes and experiences, typical of Nepal, without having to go too far from Kathmandu.
 Start by driving from Kathmandu to Dhulikhel, a hill town just outside the valley that, on a clear day, offers sweeping views of the Himalaya.
 Continue on to Namo Buddha, a small town with a very important Tibetan Buddhist pilgrimage site and monastery.
 Trek onwards to Balthali through pretty terraced farmland.
-End at Panauti, and drive back to Kathmandu.
+Your hike ends at Panauti, with a drive back to Kathmandu.
 There is a range of accommodation en route, from simple, low-budget places to very comfortable resorts.

 Bhaktapur to Nagarkot, via Changu Narayan

 The old Newari city of Bhaktapur is a must-visit site in the Kathmandu Valley, and while most visitors only go for a day trip from Kathmandu, there are some good hikes in the area.
 Hiking from Bhaktapur to Nagarkot via Changu Narayan (or vice versa) is a good option.
 Changu Narayan is a couple of hours’ hike from Bhaktapur and is an important little temple town.
 The pagoda-style temple there is said to be the oldest in Nepal.

 All of our trekking in Nepal trips begin and end in Kathmandu.
 You could postpone that return flight and explore the region before you head home to normality.